deciduously/volley/planning.md

   * `char getShortName(void)`
   * `string getLongName(void)`
   * `bool isSunk(void)`
-  * Child classes (?) will be provided for each type with a deault constructor - are these just  plainfunctions, not classes?
+  * Child classes (?) will be provided for each type with a default constructor - are these just  plain functions, not classes?
 * Game
   * `player : Player`
   * `computer : Computer`